kariannemah/hold-me/README.md

 I wanted to speed up the process between querying the catalog and requesting a hold.
 With Hold Me, a user can search for a book, keyword, or author and view the availability of titles in the search results--all on one page.

-A query returns the results from the catalog: the titles and their respective hold information, the number of copies the library owns and the number of holds that are currently on the title.
+A query returns the results from the catalog: the titles and their respective hold information (e.g., the number of copies the library owns and the number of holds that are currently on the title).
-These results include ebooks from the ebook platorms Axis360 and OverDrive.
-Because OverDrive and Axis360 makes their APIs available only to institutional partners, I retrieve the hold information for an ebook with a script that scrapes OverDrive or Axis360, depending where the book is.
+These results include ebooks from the ebook platforms Axis360 and OverDrive.
+Because OverDrive and Axis360 makes their APIs available only to institutional partners, I retrieve the hold information for an ebook by scraping OverDrive or Axis360, depending on where the book is.